GSA-TTS/identity-site/content/_en/partners/faq.md

             - A non-driver’s license state-issued ID card – This is an identity document issued by the state/US territory that asserts identity but does not give driving privileges.

             Users cannot verify their identity on Login.gov without a state-issued ID.
-We’re currently working to add more ways to verify identity.
-Learn more about the requirements for verifying identity
+We’re currently working to add more ways to verify identity. <a target="_blank" href="https://login.gov/help/verify-your-identity/how-to-verify-your-identity/" class="external-link">Learn more about the requirements for verifying identity</a>
     -
         id: b-10
         title: How is Login.gov going to improve proofing coverage?